Ankur/Prep-FTC-Team/README.md

 ## Why

 * Our goal is to open doors for our community, and get others to get involved in innovation, science, and an explorative mindset.
-* Create an opportunity for the student body to immerse itself in engineering.
+* Create an opportunity for the Flintridge Prep student body to immerse itself in engineering.

 ## How